astropy/regions/docs/shapes.rst

-Via the optional ``callback`` parameter this method can be passed a custom function that will be called on every update of the region, i.e. after every move or resize of the selector.
+Via the optional ``callback`` parameter this method can be passed a custom function that will be called on every update of the region, i.e., after every move or resize of the selector.
 For an example of its usage see :ref:`Interactive Mask Control<interactive-masks>`.